leon/leon/src/content/articles/web-components/2022-02-vite-lit-storybook.md

 title: Vite, Lit and Storybook
 date: '2022-02-13'
 description: How to use Vite, Lit and Storybook to build stand alone web components and publish them to NPM
-intro: Getting tools to work together can be a bit of a challenge.
-In this article I will show you the steps needed.
 tags:
   - web-components
   - vite